NBA Rumors: Lakers Could Trade Luol Deng & Draft Picks To Kings For Randolph & Shumpert, Per ‘Bleacher Report’

 “As for the Lakers, they shouldn’t think twice.
 Yes, they’re playing the long game.
 Their post-LeBron signings prove as much.
 But giving up a single first-round pick to dump Deng beats stretching his salary across three years starting next summer.
 They’ll sleepwalk to more than $40 million in space by jettisoning his entire 2019-20 hit.
 Kawhi Leonard will be thrilled.”

 In exchange for Luol Deng, the Lakers will acquire two veteran players, Zach Randolph and Iman Shumpert, whose contracts will be expiring after the 2018-19 NBA season.
 Randolph and Shumpert may only be considered as end-of-the-bench guys, but they could also be reliable contributors off the bench.
 Meanwhile, the deal will enable the Kings to give more playing time to their young players.
-The future draft picks will allow them to add another young and talented players who can help them speed up the rebuilding process.
+The future draft picks will allow them to add another young and talented player who can help them speed up the rebuilding process.